CollinScripter/Revamped3DS/README.md

 Felipe Izzo (MasterFeizz) - ctrQuake developer
 Rinnegatamante - Sound enhancements
 ## Thanks to
 Id Software - Source code of Quake
 Smealum and other developers of libctru
+TuxSH and J-D-K